The lab currently has three major areas of focus

-Tree recruitment limitation in Serengeti National Park, Tanzania
+Tree recruitment limitation and spatial processes in Serengeti National Park, Tanzania

-This NSF-funded project is being conducted in collaboration with Michael Anderson of Wake Forest University.
+This long-term project (2009-present) is being conducted in collaboration with Michael Anderson of Wake Forest University.
 The overarching goal of the project is to identify the stages (seed, seedling, sapling) and mechanisms (fire, herbivory, soil moisture limitation, tree-grass competition) driving tree recruitment limitation across a precipitation gradient.
-We are using a combination of observational methods (longitudinal tracking of individual trees within a network of 40 0.1-ha plots across the Serengeti rainfall gradient), targeted experiments (seed and seedling transplants), remote sensing and modeling to tease apart the drivers of tree cover limitation in this system.
+We are using a combination of observational methods (longitudinal tracking of individual trees within a network of permanent plots across the Serengeti rainfall gradient), targeted experiments (seed and seedling transplants), remote sensing and modeling to tease apart the drivers of tree cover limitation in this system.

-We are currently in the third year of an NSF-funded project in Serengeti that is 1) examining how spatial processes (primarily facilitation effects of tree canopies) drive tree cover dynamics, and 2) using remote sensing tools to reconstruct spatiotemporal patterns of tree cover change to identify regime shifts and their drivers.
+In addition, we are examining how spatial processes (primarily facilitation effects of tree canopies) drive tree cover dynamics, and using remote sensing tools to reconstruct spatiotemporal patterns of tree cover change to identify regime shifts and their drivers.

 Ecohydrological drivers of tree-grass dynamics in South Africa